danielmerja/hn-tui/docs/feature-requests.md

 ## Active Requests

-- Inline video/GIF preview in the post pane.
 - Gallery support for multi-image posts.
 - Layout option with comments in the middle pane.
 - Compact split view for small screens.